revbayes/revbayes.github.io/tutorials/brownian/index.md

 Instead of having a fixed tree as in the previous, we should now define a *random* tree.
-We use a birth death prior with prior distributions on the ‘diversification‘ rate and ‘turnover‘ rate.
-The ‘diversification‘ rate corresponds to the rate of growth of the tree and the ‘turnover‘ rate corresponds to the rate how quickly a species is replaced by a new one.
+We use a birth death prior with prior distributions on the `diversification` rate and `turnover` rate.
+The `diversification` rate corresponds to the rate of growth of the tree and the `turnover` rate corresponds to the rate how quickly a species is replaced by a new one.
 This parametrization has the advantage that we can use meaningful prior distributions from the fossil record.